pomle/paths/README.md

 # Paths

-A TS lib for handling type rich URLs in web apps.
+A JavaScript and TypeScript lib for handling type rich URLs in web apps.

 ## Usage